Doriel1121/souto/README.md

 2. Employee/ Student/ Client/ etc - Called a Sailor

 #### Captain
-The captain creates a board in which he defines exacly what the on boarding process includes:
+The captain creates a board in which he defines exactly what the on boarding process includes:
 * He create a ticket of each step that should be taken

 The captain also have the ability to follow his sailors progress and to see if any of them is having a problem with doing a specific ticket